stivale/stivale/STIVALE2.md

 stivale2 ensures that none of these areas are found in any of the sections marked as "usable" or "kernel/modules" in the memory map.

-The location of these areas may vary and it is implementation specific;
+The location of these areas may vary and it is implementation specific, but they are guaranteed to be in "bootloader reclaimable" entries.
-these areas may be in any non-usable memory map section (except kernel/modules), or in unmarked memory.

-The OS must make sure to be done consuming bootloader information and services before switching to its own address space, as unmarked memory areas in use by the bootloader may become unavailable.

 Once the OS is done needing the bootloader, memory map areas marked as "bootloader reclaimable" may be used as usable memory.
 These areas are guaranteed to be aligned